What is a bottleneck?

 By recording each step in the process in a central location, you can ensure that information is not lost and that everyone is kept informed.
 You’ll also be creating a knowledge repository where people throughout the organization can look to see what was done, when, and why.

-After an Improvement’s Resolution has been submitted, but before it has been approved by the Assigned By, its status is Resolution Submitted.
-At that point, work is no longer being done on the Improvement, but the changes made have not been accepted and the impact of those changes not recorded.
+After an Item’s Resolution has been submitted, but before it has been approved by the Assigned By, its status is Resolution Submitted.
+At that point, work is no longer being done on the Item, but the Resolution has not been accepted and the Item's impact has not been officially recorded.

-If your Improvements are getting caught in the Resolution Submitted status, you aren’t capturing the value of those Improvements, which could demoralize your staff.
+If your Items are getting stuck in the Resolution Submitted status, you aren’t capturing the value of those Items, which could demoralize your staff.

 How do I respond to this bottleneck?